The Foundation Stage

 - Expressive Arts and Design (Being Imaginative, Exploring Media and Materials)

-The overview of the curriculum for the current year is under Reception Topics
+The overview of the curriculum for the current year can be found on the Reception Page.

 Students from the local colleges and schools are welcome to continue their training and be members of our team.
 Parents are welcome to help with various activities on certain days but please be aware that DBS clearance is required when volunteering to help in school.